Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball

 \subsection{Data Collection}

 }

-In the forthcoming analyses, we rely on one primary source of publicly available baseball data: the Lahman baseball database (Lahman, 1996 -- 2021).
+In the forthcoming analyses, we rely on one primary source of publicly available baseball data: the Lahman baseball database \citep{Lahman2021baseball}.
 Created and maintained by Sean Lahman, this database contains pitching, hitting, and fielding information for Major League Baseball players and teams dating back to 1871.
-The data are available in many different formats, and the \texttt{Lahman} package in \texttt{R} (Friendly et al., 2021; R Core Team, 2022) is utilized for our investigation.
+The data are available in many different formats, and the \texttt{Lahman} package in \texttt{R} \citep{Friendly2022Lahman, R2023language} is used for our investigation.

-Due to our specific purpose of examining the aging curves for baseball offensive players, the following datasets from the \texttt{Lahman} library are considered: \texttt{Batting}, which provides season-by-season batting statistics for baseball players; and \texttt{People}, to obtain the date of birth of each player and calculate their age for each season played.
-In each table, an athlete is identified with their own \texttt{playerID}, hence this attribute is used as a joining key to merge the two tables together.
-A player's age for a season is determined as their age on June 30, and the formula suggested by Marchi et al. (2018) for age adjustment based on one's birth month is applied.
+Due to our specific purpose of examining the aging curves for baseball offensive players, we consider the following datasets from the \texttt{Lahman} library: \texttt{Batting}, which provides season-by-season batting statistics for baseball players; and \texttt{People}, which contains the date of birth of each player, allowing us to calculate their age for each season played.
+In each table, an athlete is identified with their own \texttt{playerID}, hence we use this attribute as a joining key to merge the two tables together.
+A player's age for a season is determined as their age on June 30, and we apply the formula suggested by \citet{marchi2018analyzing} for age adjustment based on one's birth month.

-Throughout this paper, we consider on-base plus slugging (OPS), which combines a hitter's ability to reach base on a swing and power-hitting, as the baseball offensive performance measure.
-We scale the OPS for all players and then apply an arcsine transformation to ensure a reasonable range for the OPS values when conducting simulation and imputation.
+Throughout this paper, we consider on-base plus slugging (OPS), which combines a hitter's ability to reach base and power-hitting, as the baseball offensive performance measure.
+We normalize the OPS for all players and then apply an arcsine transformation to ensure a reasonable range for the OPS values when conducting simulation and imputation.
 We also assume a fixed length for a player's career, ranging from age 21 to 39.
 In terms of sample restriction, we observe all player-seasons with at least 100 plate appearances, which means a season is determined as missing if one's plate appearances is below that threshold.

 \hypertarget{multiple-imputation}{